 SLPs treat these and other ailments by assessing and addressing the root cause of condition or disorder, whether it be medical or developmental, then implementing exercises and practices to minimize or eliminate symptoms.

-Depending on where they are stationed, whether it be a hospital, rehabilitation facility, school, or private practice, an SLP spends their work day studying and implementing the science of communication.
+Depending on where they are stationed, whether it be a hospital, rehabilitation facility, school, or private practice, SLPs spend their workday studying and implementing the science of communication.
 This expertise is put to work for clients who would like to learn and practice techniques that would help them understand and better express themselves in the world around them.

 Since people usually begin to exhibit symptoms of speech-language disorders after some manner of brain injury, stroke, or trauma, speech-language pathologists who work in hospitals or rehabilitation centers often collaborate with physicians, nurses, and even surgeons to establish specialized treatments for patients in recovery.

-In these circumstances, a SLP may work directly with a patient in one on one sessions to assess and treat symptoms while physicians treat the trauma imposed.
+In these circumstances, an SLP may work directly with a patient in one-on-one sessions to assess and treat symptoms while physicians treat the trauma imposed.

-School-based SLPs routinely collaborate with audiologists, therapists, classroom teachers, teacher assistants, and administrators to develop Individualized Education Plans for students that require special instruction in group or 1:1 settings for speech-language disorders.
+School-based SLPs routinely collaborate with audiologists, therapists, classroom teachers, teacher assistants, and administrators to develop Individualized Education Plans for students who require special instruction in group or 1:1 settings for speech-language disorders.

 Professionals in the field typically have “CCC-SLP” listed after their name.
 They have earned a Certificate of Clinical Competence in Speech-Language Pathology.
 Certification requires a:

-Brooks is always welcoming compassionate, service oriented problem solvers into our experienced team.
-Ours is a group of nationally ranked therapists, physicians and nurses using innovative technology to go above and beyond patient expectation.
+Brooks is always welcoming compassionate, service-oriented problem solvers into our experienced team.
+Ours is a group of nationally ranked therapists, physicians and nurses using innovative technology to go above and beyond patient expectations.

 If you are interested in joining our team, browse our current career opportunities and apply now.